Catholic Church and Nazi Germany during World War II: Southern Europe

 In April–May 1941, hundred of thousands of Serbs were murdered and Nazi copycat laws eliminated Jewish citizenship and compelled the wearing of the Star of David.
 The German army pulled out of Croatia in June 1941.
 As the terror continued Archbishop Stepinac had begun, May 1941, to distance himself from the Ustase.
-Hebblethwaite wrote, "The Vatican's policy was to strengthen the hand of [Spepinac] in his rejection of forcible conversions and brutalities".
+Hebblethwaite wrote, "The Vatican's policy was to strengthen the hand of [Stepinac] in his rejection of forcible conversions and brutalities".
 Pavelic told Nazi Foreign Minister Ribbentrop while the lower clergy supported the Ustase, the bishops, and particularly Stepinac, were opposed to the movement because of "Vatican international policy".
 In July, Stepniac wrote to Pavelic objecting to the condition of deportation of Jews and Serbs.
 Then, realizing that conversion could save Serbs, he instructed clergy to baptise people upon demand without the usual waiting and instruction.
 Summer and autumn of 1941 Ustasha murders increased, but Stepinac was not yet prepared to break with the Ustase regime entirely.
 Some bishops and priests collaborated openly with Pavelic; even served in Pavelic's body guard.
 Ivan Guberina, the leader of Catholic Action, among them.
 Notorious examples of collaboration included Archbishop Ivan Šarić and the Franciscan Miroslav Filipović-Majstorovic, 'the devil of the Jasenovac'.
 For three months, Filipović-Majstorovic headed the notorious Jasenovac concentration camp.
 He was suspended as an army chaplain in 1942, expelled from the Franciscan Order in 1943, and executed as a war criminal after the war.
 He was not, evidently, excommunicated.